Policies and Procedures Concerning Accessibility Services

 Deadlines for Students

 - Requests for housing accommodations and supporting documentation for new students must be received by the housing application deadline.

 - Requests for housing accommodations and supporting documentation for returning students must be received by January 30 for the following fall semester.

 The College reserves the right to amend this policy as circumstances require.

-For questions regarding this policy, College employees should contact Human Resources and students should contact the coordinator of disability services.
+For questions regarding this policy, College employees should contact Human Resources and students should contact the coordinator of student accessibility services.